ArcadiaPower/connect-react/README.md

 #### callbacks

-Callback functions triggered at key points in the utility connect flow.
+Callback functions triggered at key points in the Utility Connect flow.
 Expects an object with key/value pairs where keys are as documented below.

 **`onEmit`**: callback function that is triggered when utility credentials are either created or updated in the API.

-**`onOpen`**: callback function that is triggered when the utility connect component is opened.
+**`onOpen`**: callback function that is triggered when the Utility Connect component is opened.

-**`onClose`**: callback function that is triggered when the utility connect component is closed.
+**`onClose`**: callback function that is triggered when the Utility Connect component is closed.

 ```javascript
 {